Riven-Spell/RPG-Life-Counter/README.md

 # RPG-Life-Counter
-an RPG life counter in C#
+an RPG life counter in C#.
+Uses Visual Studio.